tvok/0xDEADBEEF-sangha/README.md

 🛡 License & Mantra
  * License: MIT (Metta Intentional Transmission)
  * Mantra: 0xDEADBEEF - Offering the dead flesh of hardware to the void.
-Created for the Myoshin-ji Founder's Memorial (Kaizan-ki).
+Created for the Myoshin-ji Founder's Memorial (Kaisan-ki).